kriomant/mockers/README.md

 ## Note: breaking change

-Previous version were implemented as compiler plugin and used `syntex` crate for parsing.
+Versions before 0.10.0 were implemented as compiler plugin and used `syntex` crate for parsing.
 Compiler plugins are now deprecated, and `syntex` crate is not maintained anymore.